thap2331/domain_generator/report.md

 - Quantified results: Before/after metrics for each iteration
     - The results for different models are given below.
 The score ranged from 0 to 1.
 The baseline metric is evaluation data (not a predicted) and I calculated a score on it so that I could compare other models on it.
 Note: Yes, ideally the evaluation data metric should be around 0.97.
 This is a place where we could work to make the both data evaluation framework as well as the data quality better.

         - We could see that the final model with 5080 training data points is performant, however I found out that it unlearned generating the domains in some cases.
-Thus, (1) the evaluation framework should be improved.
+Thus, (1) the evaluation framework should be improved and (2) add variety of samples in the new training set to ensure it does not unlearn basic task of generating domains.
     ```
         [
             {